Mandorlo/CIMDNResa/README.md

 * run npm install
 * download phantomjs here http://phantomjs.org/download.html (for pdf generation), extract the folder at the root of the app and rename it simply "phantomjs".
 * create an empty folder public/downloads
-* create an empty folder services/sync_calendar/\_credentials, paste in it the client secret for the account linked to the Google calendar and rename this file to "client_secret_accueil.json"
+* create an empty folder services/sync_calendar/\_credentials, paste in it the json with the private key of the google service account you want to use to access the Google calendar and rename this file to "accueil_service_account.json"

 # Useful links